openshift/enhancements/enhancements/network-observability.md

 #### Network Observability Operator (NetObserv)
 The Network Observability Operator will need to be installed from OperatorHub to enable this feature.
 This operator has a dependency on the Loki Operator.
-This is an OpenShift Console dynamic plugin that is responsible for defining resources and enabling collection of NetFlow similar to Red Hat OpenShift Logging.
+The operator includes an [OpenShift Console dynamic plugin](https://github.com/openshift/console/tree/master/frontend/packages/console-dynamic-plugin-sdk) that is responsible for defining resources and enabling collection of NetFlow similar to Red Hat OpenShift Logging.
 This can be done from Web Console or CLI.

 The operator will follow the [Operator Lifecycle Manager](https://olm.operatorframework.io/) (OLM) model which is a component of the [Operator Framework](https://github.com/operator-framework).
 This allows Network Observability to release on its own cycle, although the plan is to follow the OCP's release dates and leverage this benefit for hot fixes only.

-***Side note:***<br>
-Consideration was evaluated in terms of *not* introducing a new Network Observability Operator.
-It didn't make sense to combine with Cluster Network Operator or Cluster Monitoring Operator since network observability is an opt-in feature that requires resources.
-Combining with Red Hat OpenShift Logging Operator (formerly Cluster Logging Operator) will limit the ability to enable one and not the other.

 #### Loki Operator
 The Loki Operator is a separate project at